jarenmcdonald1/rachels-blog/content/blog/daily-rituals-to-boost-your-immune-system/index.md

 <br>

-I'm sure you know that it fight **illness** and **disease** off to ensure your body remains at an optimal functional level.
+I'm sure you know that it fights **illness** and **disease** off to ensure your body remains at an optimal functional level.
 However, the process is far more complicated than that.

 <br>